tenable/integration-jira-cloud/README.md

 * Tenable.io API Keys associated to an account with Admin privileges (required for the Vuln Export APIs).
+* Tenable.sc API Keys (or Username/Password) associated to an account with full access to the vulnerability data.
+* For Tenable.sc, an Analysis Query ID that represents the query to run against the vulnerability data.
 * Jira Cloud Basic Auth API Token and Username.
 For automatic project creation and management, the account must be an Admin.
 * A host to run the script on.
 This can be located anywhere as the integration